 The services and events that the group offers have also grown.
 PuPPy continues their monthly general meetups on the second Wednesday of every month.
 But thanks to the interest and camaraderie of the group, they have added two weekly programming nights, one in Bellevue, WA – Seattle’s biggest suburb – on Tuesdays and the other in Seattle on Thursdays.
 There is also a test-driven development group just starting on Monday nights.

-Code Help and Career Mentorship
+Python Code Help and Career Mentorship

 But one of the group’s most popular meetups is the career advice event.
 A common occurrence for meetups is to get far more RSVPs than attendees.
 But not the PuPPy career nights.
 These events consistently get nearly-100% attendance from their RSVP list.